Understanding the 5 Types of Construction Project Costs

 • Opportunity Costs: The paths not taken, the choices that remind us that construction is as much about strategy as execution.

-Whether you’re a seasoned builder, a new project manager, or anyone in between, may this exploration of the most common construction costs guide you in your endeavors, illuminating the path to successful, mindful, and inspired construction.
+Whether you’re a seasoned builder, a new project manager, or anyone in between, may this exploration of the 5 types of construction project costs guide your endeavors — illuminating the path to successful, mindful, and inspired construction and helping you navigate construction budgeting strategies with clarity and control.

 Additional Information